 Mark the letter A, B, C or D on your answer sheet to indicate the word(s) CLOSEST in meaning to the underlined word(s) in each of the following questions.

-Question 19 : He was late, but his friends waited for him.
+Question 19 : He was late, but fortunately his friends waited for him.

 A. luckily